 Chia seeds can be soaked in as little as 15 minutes if you are in a hurry.
 They will still be slightly clumpy though, and not fully soaked.

 That’s why it is better to let the chia soaks soak for at least a couple of hours.
 The best is to soak them overnight in the fridge.
 This will allow them the best amount of time to absorb the water fully.

 Once they are soaked you will get a chia seed “gel”.
 You will start to get that gel as soon as 15 minutes after soaking, but it will still be very clumpy and not as consistent.

-Do You Have to Grind Chia Seeds?
+What to Do If You Eat Dry Chia Seeds?

 Other Answers About Chia Seeds

 Can I Soak Chia Seeds in Hot Water?

 Chia seeds can be soaked in cold or hot water.
 There is no need for the water to be warm or hot first.
 Just make sure you are using clean and filtered water that you would normally drink since you will be consuming the water with the chia seeds.
 See more at Can I Soak Chia Seeds in Hot Water?